mmaslon/maslonlab.github.io/_posts/2022-04-07-Coding_Thursdayvol1.md

 it is a good idea to create a sub-directory bin in your home directory - this is a place to keep any scripts or programs you write, or to add symlinks to some programs.

+You should add bin to your bash profile.